gummikana/ColdWar_CardGame/rules.md

 Nuclear Weapons
 ---------------

 Nuclear Weapons cards are used to acquire Nuclear Missiles which can be used to destroy your opponent's cards and Victory Points in the case of Nuclear War (see Nuclear War).
 This is done by turning the card face up and paying the Completion cost.
 The card remains face up and all the rest of the workers up to the Worker Limit are now Nuclear Missiles.
-If there are more workers than the Max Number of Workers, the extra workers are returned to the Worker Pool.
+If there are more workers than the Worker Limit, the extra workers are returned to the Worker Pool.

 Example: ---